-73. The TEC must attach to funding a condition that, if fees are to be refunded to a learner on the basis that the learner withdrew on or before the withdrawal date, the TEO must, as soon as reasonably practicable, pay the refund:

-- a. to the Ministry of Social Development, if the student paid the fees using the Student Loan Scheme; or - b. directly to the learner or employer.
+- 79. For TEIs, the TEC must attach to funding a condition that, if fees are to be refunded to a learner on the basis that the learner withdrew on or before the withdrawal date, the TEI must, as soon as reasonably practicable, pay the refund: - a. to the Ministry of Social Development, if the student paid the fees using the Student Loan Scheme; or - b. directly to the learner or employer, depending on who paid the fees.